-Late spring (late September to late October) is the preferred season for the replacement mitigation planting in areas exposed to winter flooding (e.g. the lower Mangapapeke valley) or likely to experience hard winter frosts.
+• Late spring (late September to late October) is the preferred season for the replacement mitigation planting in areas exposed to winter flooding or likely to experience hard winter frosts.
 Autumn planting will also be possible on drier, elevated sites not prone to hard frosts.